-Year I WELLNESS THROUGH GAMES AND SPORTS Credits 4 Semester I Course Code SOE PES 010101 GEC4004 Learning Outcomes At the end of the course, the students will be able to: Explain the concept of Wellness, Recreation and develop understanding of various games organized at global platforms.
+Year I WELLNESS THROUGH GAMES AND SPORTS Credits 4 Semester I Course Code SOE PES 030101 GEC4004 Learning Outcomes At the end of the course, the students will be able to: • Explain the concept of Wellness, Recreation and develop understanding of various games organized at global platforms.
 Define the facilities of different games and design the make-up of track and field events.
 Classify warming-up and cooling down, distinguish aerobic and anaerobic exercises.
-Course Conte nt Define ergogenic aids and summarize the effects of dop onig and its types.
-Course content Introduction to Wellness and Olympic Games Meaning, definition and dimension of Health and Wellness.
-(Online) Unit - l • Meaning, definition, Need and Importance of Physical Education and Recreation.
+Define ergogenic aids and summarize the effects of doping and its types.
+Course Conte nt 71 Unit -1 Introduction to Wellness and Olympic Games Meaning, definition and dimension of Health and Wellness.
+(Online) Meaning, definition, Need and Importance of Physical Education and Recreation.
 (Online) Meaning of the Physical Culture, Physical Training, Drill, Gymnastics, Athletics, and Aquatics.
 Introduction of Olympic Games, Asian Games, Commonwealth games.
-Facilities and Measurement of Sports and Games Introduction to track and field events.
-(Online) Unit -2 2 Facilities and measurement of Track and fields. • Introduction to Sports and Games.
-(Online) Facilities and measurement of play field: hockey, football, Volleyball, Basketball and badminton.
+Unit -2 Facilities and Measurement of Sports and Games Introduction to track and field events.
+(Online) Facilities and measurement of Track and fields.
+Introduction to Sports and Games.
+(Online) Facilities and measurement of play field: hockey, football, Volley eyball, Basketball and badminton.

 Concept of Aerobic and Anaerobic Training Meaning and methods of Warming-up and cooling down.
 Unit -3 Aerobic and Anaerobic training.
 Different methods of Aerobic and Anaerobic training.
 Facilities required for Aerobic and Anaerobic training.
 Doping and Ergogenic aids Introduction of Ergogenic aids, Doping and its types.
 Unit -4 Physiological and Psychological Effects of Doping.
 Advantage and disadvantage of narcotics and drugs.
 (Online) • Role of doping agencies to control the use of drugs in sports.
-(Online) Teaching learning process/Transactional Strategies ransactional solving, brainstorming.
-2000 g • Brymer, E. (2009).
+(Online) Teaching learning process/Transactional Strategies Lecture cum discussion, PowerPoint presentations, assignments, school observation and report, case study, and problem solving, brainstorming.
+Suggested Readings Brymer, E. (2009).
 "The role of extreme sports in lifestyle enhancement and wellness".
-In Proceedings of the 26th Achper International Conference: Creating Active Futures (pp. 285-299).
-Australia: School of Human Movement Studies, Queensland University of Technology, Brisbane, QLD 4059. • Campbell, B. (2013).
+In Proceedings of the Achiev International Conference: Creating Active Futures (pp. 285-299).
+Australia: School of Human Mos Studies, Queensland University of Technology, Brisbane, QLD 4059.
+Campbell, B. (2013).
 Sports Nutrition: Enhancing Athletic Performance.
 CRC Press.
-Suggested Readings: • Katz, L., Parker, J., Tyreman, H., Kopp, G., Levy, R., & Chang, E. (2006).
-"Virtual Reality in Sport and Wellness: Promise and Reality".
-International Journal of Computer Science in Sport, 4(1), 4-16. • Reaburn, P. R. (2014).
-Nutrition and Performance in Masters Athletes.
-CRC Press. • Sharma, O.P.
-(2010).
-Handbook of Health Education &amp; Sports .
-Khel Sahitya Kendra.